-From January to June, 1986, ORNL conducted the verification activity for the Maywood properties, including this location at 459 Davison St., located southeast of the Ballod property.
+From January to June, 1986, ORNL conducted the verification activity for the Rochelle Park properties, including this location at 10 Grove Avenue, which adjoins the Ballod property.
 A diagram of the property showing the approximate property boundaries and grid network established for measurements outside the buildings is shown in Fig. 2.
-This location is one in a series of vicinity properties near the Maywood site that was suspected of being radioactively contaminated, and that has been surveyed by BNI to identify horizontal and vertical boundaries of radionuclide concentrations exceeding remedial action criteria.
+This location is one in a series of vicinity properties near the Maywood site that was suspected of being radioactively contaminated and that has been surveyed by BNI to identify horizontal and vertical boundaries of radionuclide concentrations exceeding remedial action criteria.
 (Verification of these properties will be completed in 1986.)
-A contaminated area of <100 m that exceeded the guidelines was located in localized areas of the property surrounding the house and was excavated.
+A contaminated area of $\sim 40 \text{ m}^2$ that exceeded the guidelines was located in the backyard of the property and was excavated.